espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Mountain's Stoutness.md

 # Mountain's Stoutness
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Your hardiness lets you withstand more punishment than most.
 Increase your maximum Hit Points by your level.
-When you have the [[Dying|Dying 1]] condition, the DC of your recovery checks is equal to 9 + your dying value (instead of 10 + your dying value).
+When you have the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dying|Dying 1]] condition, the DC of your recovery checks is equal to 9 + your dying value (instead of 10 + your dying value).

 If you also have the [[Toughness]] feat, the Hit Points gained from it and this feat are cumulative, and the DC of your recovery checks is equal to 6 + your dying value.